Official Settlement Information Website

 If you are a Canadian resident and purchased electrolytic capacitors or products containing electrolytic capacitors during the Class Period, you are a settlement class member (“Electrolytic Settlement Class Member”) in one of three Electrolytic Capacitor Class Actions being pursued jointly across Canada: 1) a British Columbia action for residents of British Columbia, 2) a Québec action for residents of Québec, 3) an Ontario action for the residents of Ontario and the rest of Canada.

-ELNA and Holy Stone have agreed to pay CAD $2,475,000 and CAD $790,000, respectively, for the benefit of the Electrolytic Settlement Class Members, and CAD $25,000 and CAD $10,000, respectively, for the benefit of class members in a separate film capacitor class action (“Film Settlement Class Members” and “Film Capacitor Class Action”).
-In addition, both ELNA and Holy Stone have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
-In exchange, ELNA and Holy Stone will be provided with a full release of the claims against them in relation to the Class Actions.
+In addition, NCC/UCC, ROHM, Fujitsu, KEMET and Nichicon have agreed to provide cooperation to the plaintiffs in pursuing their claims against the non-settling defendants.
+In exchange, they will be provided with a full release of the claims against them in relation to the Class Actions.
 The settlements are not admissions of liability, fault, or wrongdoing, but are compromises of disputed claims.

 WHAT DO I HAVE TO DO NOW?

 Settlement money will not be distributed now, as the case is still ongoing.

-The Court must now determine whether the settlement is fair, reasonable and in the best interests of Electrolytic Settlement Class Members.
+The Court must now determine whether the settlements are fair, reasonable and in the best interests of Electrolytic Settlement Class Members.

 Separate motions to approve the settlements are scheduled to be heard at:

-● the Superior Court of Québec on March 28th, 2022 at 9:30 am, virtually via Microsoft Teams videoconference.
+● the Superior Court of Québec on September 26, 2023 at 9:15 am, in-person at the Montréal Courthouse in room 15.04 and virtually via Microsoft Teams videoconference.

 If you do not oppose the settlement, you do not need to take any other action at this time.

 If you wish to comment or object to the settlements, you must deliver a written submission to one of the lawyers listed here by September 22, 2023 at the latest for the ROHM, Fujitsu, KEMET and Nichicon settlements and October 22, 2023 at the latest for the NCC/UCC settlement.

 STATUS OF THE CLASS ACTIONS